Locusts (2019 film)

-Locusts is a 2019 independent feature film written and produced by Dr. Angus Watts and directed by Heath Davis starring Ben Geurens, Jessica McNamee, Nathaniel Dean in lead roles.
+Locusts is a 2019 independent crime thriller film, written and produced by Dr. Angus Watts and directed by Heath Davis starring Ben Geurens, Jessica McNamee, Nathaniel Dean in lead roles.
 It was distributed in Australia and New Zealand by Bonsai Films.

 It also marks the acting debut of rugby league player George Burgess.
 It has Chris Bland as DOP, Rick Beecroft as assistant director, Tiare Tomaszewski as line producer, Jason King as associate producer, and Carlo Crescini as production designer.

 The film is the final onscreen role of Australian actor Damian Hill who died in September 2018.

+The Locusts score by composer Burkhard Dallwitz was nominated for Best Original Soundtrack album at the 2019 ARIA Awards.

 Plot

 The plot is set in a fictional post mining boom town where drugs, unemployment, and desperation have become rife.
 A tech entrepreneur, Ryan Black, returns reluctantly to his hometown for his father's funeral.
 He gets reunited with his ex-con brother, Tyson.
 The plot also includes Isabella, a single mother played by Jessica McNamee.
 George Burgess plays a bouncer.